Complete Guide to Lace Dyeing Techniques and Color Control

 -

-This is especially critical for brand color continuity.
+This is especially important for the consistency of brand colors .

-Color matching is not simply “making it look similar.”
+Color matching is not just about "making them look similar".

-A lab dip is a small fabric sample dyed to match a target color.
+Laboratory color swatches involve dyeing a small piece of fabric to match a target color.

 Purpose: